 HOW TO GET TO HUATULCO, MEXICO

 After visiting Mazunte, we spent another two nights in Zipolite before making our way to Huatulco.
 With a bit of patience and planning, you can get to Huatulco from Zipolite for under $50 pesos per person.
 Board a pasajero with a green or orange hood that is headed to Pochutla.
 The ride is nearly an hour long but still only set us back $15 pesos each.
 We told the driver we were headed to the Pochutla bus stop and he let us off at the last stop.
 We crossed the street and walked past all the vendors and taxi drivers calling at us offering rides and kept heading towards the main bus terminal in Pochutla.
 The company SUR has frequent departures to the town of La Crucecita (main town in Huatulco) for $29 pesos.
 In total we paid $44 pesos each to get from Zipolite to Huatulco and it was a bit of work but worth it for us and our budget.
 You could also take a taxi (for around $450 pesos).

-If you’re planning a trip to this tiny beach town, we hope our guide to Mazunte helps you explore one of our favourite spots in Mexico!
+If you're planning a trip to this tiny beach town, we hope our guide to Mazunte, Mexico helps you explore one of our favourite spots in the country!